TomTkacz/C-Calculator/README.md

 # C-Calculator
-A simple 4-operation using C and CMake
+A simple 4-operation calculator using C and CMake